nwrenger/schiller-db/README.md

 ### Usage

 Just run the binary/executable file provided in the release.
 Make sure it's in the same Directory as the dummy data file (benutzer.txt) and admin.env file otherwise it won't start.
 Run it with sudo/admin permission (because of server port being http://0.0.0.0:80).
 The path for the Swagger-UI is http://0.0.0.0/swagger-ui/ / http://localhost/swagger-ui/.
 In addition, using the admin.env file you can define your admin, which can't be deleted.
-This admin can add other User and their permissions.
+This admin can add other Users and their permissions.
 Without those permissions you are unauthorized and can't interact with the Server/Database.

 ## Architecture - Including SNDI